 If you are craving more solitude, venture upstream until you find a secluded area to swim.

 Grasshopper Point is such a beautiful swimming hole.
-With towering red cliffs, sun filtering through the trees, and clear refreshing water, it is the perfect place to spend a hot summer day.
+With towering red cliffs, sun dappled trees, and clear refreshing water, it is the perfect place to spend a hot summer day.

 The attendant at the ranger station let us know that cars parking along the canyon road are often towed and ticketed, so she strongly advised against it.

-Grasshopper Point is referred to as a “swimming hole and picnic area”, so I had imagined it to have a nice grassy area with sandy banks and picnic tables.
+Grasshopper Point is referred to as a “swimming hole and picnic area”, so I imagined that there would be a nice grassy area with sandy banks and picnic tables.

 However, the bank is actually covered in large stones and boulders and we didn’t see any areas that would be good for setting up lunch.
 There is plenty of shade, though so no need to bring a shade tent.